Lifailon/intellishell/README.md

 - `right` – select a command without executing it, which is convenient for continuing recording or moving to the next directory to quickly display its contents.
 - `backspace` - updates history to reflect changes.
-- `ctrl+c` - clears the current input line (buffer) without moving to a new line or ends the execution of the command being executed
+- `ctrl+c` - clears the current input line (buffer) without moving to a new line or ends the execution of the command being executed.
-- `ctrl+l` - completely clears the output console and does not affect the input line
+- `ctrl+l` - completely clears the output console without affecting the input console and without changing the last execution command.
-- `ctrl+q` - hides the drop-down list until the next input
+- `ctrl+q` - hides the drop-down list until the next input.